Kong/docs.konghq.com/src/gateway/kong-plugins/observability/tracing/api.md

 })
 ```

-By default, the sampling rate is 1.0, meaning that all traces are sampled.
+The default sampling rate is `1.0`, which samples all traces.

 ## Create a span

-A Span represents a single operation within a trace.
-Spans can be nested to form a trace tree.
+A span represents a single operation within a trace.
+Spans can be nested to form trace trees.
 Each trace contains a root span, which typically describes the entire operation and, optionally, one or more sub-spans for its sub-operations.

 ```lua
 local tracer = kong.tracing